selinal6564/apcsa-freedom-project/tool/learning-log.md

 2/5/24:
 * tried creating a layout
 * added a heading
-* added rows
+* added a button

 2/26/24:
-* adding an image and sizing it
+* adding an image

 3/10/24:
 * started creating a basic layout for MVP